mmk2410/scripts/README.md

 ## PHP Scripts

 These scripts are **not for web development**, there for executing on your computer.
 Just like a bash script, but written in PHP.
 There also **written for Linux**.
-I have no idea if they run under another system and I'm not going to test it (if you tested it and  if they worked, write me a mail at [marcelmichaelkapfer@yahoo.co.nz](mailto:marcelmichaelkapfer@yahoo.co.nz) and I will add it to this README).
+I have no idea if they run under another system and I'm not going to test it (if you tested it and  if they worked, write me a mail at opensource(at)mmk2410(dot)org and I will add it to this README).

 In order to use these scripts you have to install `php` on your computer.